Skip to main content

 Use when you want an element-wise change without aggregation side effects.

-Use when you want a division that retains only the joint dimensionality of both inputs (instead of expanding across the full combined dimension set).
+Use when you want a display-style ratio that keeps only the joint dimensionality of both inputs.
+RATIO must be an end node.

-Use when you need simple thresholds without IF logic.
+Use when you need simple numeric thresholds without IF(...).

 Use when you need stable rounding for display or downstream steps.